Each region of Florida has its own unique charms.

 Southwest Florida – Southwest Florida which includes Naples, Marco Island, and Fort Myers, is extremely popular due to its proximity to the tranquil Gulf of Mexico and relaxing beaches.
 Most retirement communities in Southwest Florida are very upscale.

 North Florida – Jacksonville and other parts of North Florida have a wide array of retirement communities from which to choose.
-Living in Jacksonville and the Northeast part of Florida gives you a chance to be away from the hustle and bustle of South Florida, while enjoying a slightly milder climate, though the city of Jacksonville itself it pretty busy.
+Living in Jacksonville and the Northeast part of Florida gives you a chance to be away from the hustle and bustle of South Florida while enjoying a slightly milder climate, though the city of Jacksonville itself is pretty busy.

 For Additional Reading…

-Florida Trend is one of my favorite sources for information about Florida.
+Florida Trend is one of my favorite sources of information about Florida.